Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Introduction

 \section{Introduction}

 Modern computer vision systems increasingly rely on accurate 3D geometric understanding across a wide variety of imaging devices.
 While most learning-based multi-view geometry methods \cite{wang2024dust3r,leroy2024grounding,cabon2025must3r,wang2025vggt,wang2025pi} have achieved impressive progress, they overwhelmingly assume that input images are captured with pinhole cameras or have been rectified through calibration and undistortion.
 These assumptions are deeply embedded in both the architectural design of these models and the datasets on which they are trained.
-As a result, existing approaches are inherently biased toward perspective images and struggle to generalize beyond them, as shown in Fig. \ref{fig_teaser}.
+As a result, existing approaches are inherently biased toward perspective images and struggle to generalize when handling distorted images from wide field-of-view cameras, as shown in Fig. \ref{fig_teaser}.

-However, real-world applications rarely conform to such constraints.
+However, real-world scenarios rarely adhere to these limitations, which often involve wide-angle cameras.
 Robotics \cite{courbon2007generic}, autonomous navigation \cite{kumar2023surround}, AR/VR \cite{engel2023project}, and large-scale mapping systems \cite{jung2025edm,jung2025im360,jung2025rpg360} frequently employ fisheye \cite{yeshwanth2023scannet++, duckworth2023smerf} or spherical cameras \cite{chang2017matterport3d,armeni2017joint} to maximize coverage and minimize blind spots.
 These cameras introduce complex non-linear projection effects, and their imaging geometry deviates significantly from the pinhole model.
-Consequently, current learning-based techniques \cite{wang2024dust3r,wang2025vggt,wang2025moge,hu2024metric3d} often fail to produce reliable depth, pose, or 3D reconstruction outputs in these settings unless substantial preprocessing, including manual calibration and rectification, is performed.
-This not only introduces additional engineering overhead but can also degrade geometric fidelity due to information loss during rectification \cite{kumar2020unrectdepthnet,luan2025lifting,piccinelli2025unik3d}.
+Consequently, current learning-based techniques \cite{wang2024dust3r, wang2025vggt, wang2025moge, hu2024metric3d}, which are trained solely on pinhole images, often fail to produce reliable depth, pose, or 3D reconstruction outputs in such settings without substantial preprocessing, including manual calibration and rectification.
+These preprocessing steps not only introduce engineering overhead but can also degrade geometric fidelity due to information loss during rectification \cite{kumar2020unrectdepthnet,luan2025lifting,piccinelli2025unik3d}.